by SantoriniDave – Updated August, 2014

 Syros: 4hr/€27/4 daly

-The port is large and it can take a while to get from the metro station to where you’re ferry is boarding.
+The port is large and it can take a while to get from the metro station to where your ferry is boarding.
 Take a look at this map of the Pireaus port to get an idea.
 You’ll see the metro stop labeled Electric Railway Line 1 on the upper right side between E5 and E6.
 Ferries locations can change but as a general rule: E1 – Rhodes and the Dodecanese.
 E2 – Crete, Chios, Lesvos, Ikaria, Samos.
 E3 – Crete vehicle entrance.
 E6 and E7 – Cyclades and Rethymno.
 E8 – Saronic islands (Aegina, Hydra, Poros, Spetses, Salamis, and Angistri).
 E9 and E10 – Cyclades and Samos.
 E11 – Cruise terminal A. E12 – Cruise terminal B.

 Athens is a big city and as such the usual advice for traveling abroad applies (be aware of what’s going on around you, put your money in a smart place, don’t fall for women who ask you into a bar to buy them a drink).